Maxi1324/SuperRumpyOnline/Readme.md

 - External Tools

 ## Motivation
-This Project was made for School.
-In School there is a lesson called PRE.
-There we learn how to Manage Projects.
-In the course of this, this Project was made.
+The original Project was a school Project.
+This one not.
+I just want to experiment with online.<br>
+just for fun
 ## Description
-This game is 3D local multiplayer Jump and run.
+This game is 3D online multiplayer Jump and run.
 <br>
 <br>
 The Player can walk, run and jump arround.<br>